alykoshin/inline-install/README.md

 ## Prerequisites

-In order to enable Inline Install for the extension, please refer to the link 'Using Inline Installation' in '[More Info](#more-info)' section.
+In order to enable Inline Install for the extension, please refer to 'Using Inline Installation' in '[More Info](#more-info)' section.
 - Inline install option must be **enabled** for your extension at extension page in Developer Dashboard:
  ![doc/img/this-item-must-use-inline-install.png](doc/img/this-item-must-use-inline-install.png)
 - Your site must be on the list of verified sites for this extension